-When you install the Octopus Deploy server, you'll be asked whether Octopus should run as the Local System account, or as a custom user.
-It's a good practice to set up a dedicated user account for the Octopus Server.
+When you install the Octopus Server, you’ll be asked whether Octopus should run as the Local System account, or as a custom user.
+It’s a good practice to set up a dedicated user account for the Octopus Server.

 Keep in mind that the user principal that the Octopus service runs as needs to be able to do many things:

 - Run as a service (“Log on as a service” rights), so that the service can start.

 - Read and write the Octopus SQL Server Database.
 If the SQL database is on another server, this is a good reason to use a custom user account.

 - Read and write from the registry and file system (details below).

 - Read any NuGet feeds that use local folders or file shares.